-The following table shows, as of June 30, 2017, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of shares of common stock purchased from us, the total consideration paid to us and the average price paid per share by existing stockholders and by new investors purchasing common stock in this offering at an assumed initial public offering price of \$8.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), before deducting the estimated underwriting discount and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):
+The following table shows, as of June 30, 2017, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of shares of common stock purchased from us, the total consideration paid to us and the average price paid per share by existing stockholders and by new investors purchasing common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), before deducting the estimated underwriting discount and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):

-Shares Puro Shares Purchased Total Consideration Number Percent Amount Percent Share • Existing stockholders(1) 24,916,749 88.9% \$145,960,000 85.4% \$ 5.8 36 Investors participating in this offering 3,125,000 11.1% \$ 25,000,000 14.6% \$ 8.0)0 Total(2) 28,041,749 100% \$170,960,000 100% \$ 6.1 10
+Shares Purchased Total Consideration Average Price Per

+Number Percent Amount Percent Share

+Existing stockholders(1) % \$ % \$

+Investors participating in this offering

+Total(2) 100% \$ 100% \$

-(1) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be \$150,960,000 and 85.8%, respectively, and the average price per share would be \$5.54.
+- (1) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be and , respectively, and the average price per share would be \$. - (2) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be and , respectively, the total consideration amount and percent in the above table would be and , respectively, and the average price per share would be \$.

-The tables and discussion above are based on (i) 1,620,161 shares of common stock outstanding as of June 30, 2017, (ii) 24,916,749 shares of common stock outstanding on a pro forma basis as of June 30, 2017 and (iii) 28,041,749 shares of common stock outstanding on a pro forma as adjusted basis as of June 30, 2017 after giving effect to this offering and exclude, as of that date, the following:
+The tables and discussion above are based on (i) 242,919,882 shares of common stock outstanding as of June 30, 2017, (ii) shares of common stock outstanding on a pro forma basis as of June 30, 2017 and (iii) shares of common stock outstanding on a pro forma as adjusted basis as of June 30, 2017 after giving effect to this offering and exclude, as of that date, the following: